-De ecember

-31,
+December

-2008
+31, 2008

 Net operating loss carryforward \$ 6,021

-Stock options issued under a non-qualified plan:

 Deferred tax asset 2,047

-Deferred tax asset valuation allowance \$ (2,047)
+Deferred tax asset valuation allowance \$ (2,047 )

+Net deferred tax asset

-At December 31, 2008, the Company has net operating loss carryforwards of approximately \$6,021, which expire in the year 2028.
+At December 31, 2008, the Company has net operating loss carryforwards of approximately \$6,000, which expire in the year 2028.
 The above estimates are based upon management's decisions concerning certain elections which could change the relationship between net income and taxable income.
 Management decisions are made annually and could significantly vary from the estimates.